thomasfowlerFIS/phase-0-macos-env-ruby/README.md

-Ruby Environment Manager (RVM) is a tool that will allow you to download and install multiple versions of Ruby, one of the programming languages that we teach at Flatiron School.
+Ruby Environment Manager (RVM) is a tool that will allow you to download and install multiple versions of Ruby, one of the programming languages that we teach at Academy Xi.
 This is the first step in installing Ruby on your macOS operating system.

 ### Action Item